Tomer Capone

-Tomer Capone (also Kapon, Kappon, or Capon, תומר קאפון; born 15 July, 1985) is an Israeli actor.
-He has starred in a number of popular Israeli exported television series such as Hostages (2013–2016), the political thriller television series Fauda (2015), and When Heroes Fly (2018).
-In 2016, he was awarded an Ophir Award for Best Supporting Actor in One Week and a Day.
-Since 2019, he has starred as Serge / Frenchie in Amazon Prime Video's superhero streaming television series The Boys.
+Tomer Capone (תומר קאפון; also Kapon, Kappon, or Capon; born July 15, 1985) is an Israeli actor who gained international prominence in 2019 for starring as Serge / Frenchie in Amazon Prime Video's superhero streaming series The Boys.
+In Israel, he starred in several internationally exported television series, including Hostages (2013–2016), the political thriller Fauda (2015), and When Heroes Fly (2018).
+In 2016, he received an Ophir Award for Best Supporting Actor for his role in One Week and a Day (2016).

 Early life

-Capone was born in Holon, Israel, the second child of business-owner parents.
-Capone’s family is of Algerian-French Jewish heritage.
+Capone was born in Holon, Israel as the second child of business owner parents and also grew up in Rishon LeZion.
+His father's family is Sephardic Jewish, while his mother's family is Ashkenazi Jewish.